-Encryption Char nnel Key Setting Description Default Setting: Blank Options: Any set of hexadecimal pairs identified in Description .
-Terminal Menu: (3) Edit Radio Transmission Characteristics > (E) Encryption > (6) Channel Key Description: The channel key is required when AES encryption is enabled for radios in the network to link when AES encryption is enabled.
-This setting is different from the Encryption Key parameter because it does not encrypt the actual data but is required with the other Golden Settings, described in a network, for the communication to take place.
-Channel keys should be random and entered as hexadecimal values (e.g., 0 to F in two-character pairs).
+Encryption Channel Key Setting Description Default Setting Blank Options Any set of hexadecimal pairs identified in Description .
+Terminal Menu (3) Edit Radio Transmission Characteristics > (E) Encryption > (6) Channel Key Description: The channel key is required when AES encryption is enabled for radios in the network to link when AES encryption is enabled.
+This setting is different from the Encryption Key parameter because it does not encrypt the actual data but is required to match in all radios in a network for successful communication.
+Channel keys should be random and entered as hexadecimal values (e.g.,0 to F two-character pairs).
 Any combination of characters can be used for the key.
 Example : A combination of numbers, or a sentence or phrase converted into hexadecimal format.
 Various string-to-hexadecimal converters are available on the Internet.
 Enter the encryption key in 2-character hexadecimal combinations in lines 00 to 07 in the lines provided.
 Enter Choice e 0=Off, 2=AES128, 3=AES192, 4=AES256, 5=Enter Key 6=Channel Key 00 12 01 af 02 21 03 43 04 51 05 ab 06 Ac 07 cD